Living Constitution: Opposition

 If you think aficionados of a living Constitution want to bring you flexibility, think again....
 You think the death penalty is a good idea?
 Under the formalist understanding of the Constitution, but not under the Living Constitution understanding, you can persuade your fellow citizens to adopt it.
 You want a right to abortion?
 Persuade your fellow citizens and enact it.
 That's flexibility.

 Professor Michael Ramsey has criticized living constitutionalism on the grounds that there are very few limits on what it could achieve.
 Ramsey uses Kenneth Jost's argument in favor of the unconstitutionality of the electoral college to argue that a living constitutionalist could believe, "Even something expressly set forth in the Constitution can be unconstitutional if annoying, inconvenient or ill-advised."
 Likewise, Professors Nelson Lund and John McGinnis have argued that it would be difficult for a living constitutionalist such as Robert Post to object if the US Supreme Court had used its reverse incorporation principle together with the principles of Reynolds v.
-Sims to make the US cte apportioned exclusively based on population and still retained the trust of the American people after doing so.
+Sims to make the US Senate apportioned exclusively based on population and still retained the trust of the American people after doing so.